tacogips/zikeiretsu-rs/README.md

 Data types of each fields.

 #### data and compression type
 - integer   					 ...
-1 (not implemented yet)
+1 (not supported yet)
 - float   	  			   ...
 2
 - string      			   ...
-3 (not implemented yet)
+3 (not supported yet)
-- timestamp   			   ...
-4 (not implemented yet)
+- timestamp nono   		 ...
+4 (not supported yet)
 - bool        			   ...
 5
 - unsigned int   			 ...
-6 (not implemented yet)
+6 (not supported yet)

 ### (4) Head timestamp